bakpakin/Fennel/style.md

 relative requires so that the code can be relocated inside the directory structure of an application which uses your library.

-Avoid sequential tables which have gaps in them; these frequently cause bugs.
+Where possible, avoid sequential tables which have gaps (nils) in them; these frequently cause bugs.

 If you can separate out side-effecting functions from value-returning functions, do so.
 Counter-example: the `setmetatable` function in Lua